michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 ## Part 3: Editing + Publishing

-Alright so now we have a newsletter that loads in my brand assets.
+Alright so now we have a newsletter.
 The generator usually gets a B+ but needs manual review.
 The output is raw HTML so I needed a way to quickly make edits since I plan to send this most weekdays.
 A bit of upfront work saves time every day on this, so I built a UI that allows me to quickly make edits to the letter, which you can see below:

 ![Screenshot of the Editor UI](/assets/images/echo-editor.png) *The custom editor UI used for reviewing and publishing stories.*